How to Sell Used Furniture in Chicago: The Complete 2026 Guide

 - Whatever doesn't sell is your problem unless you pay extra for removal

 Full disclosure: this is us.
 But the reason we started Sale Advisor is because every option above has a gap.
-Marketplace is too much work.
+Selling online yourself is too much work.
 Consignment stores have no audience.
 Estate sales undervalue your stuff.
-Shipping kills eBay.
 We wanted to build something that actually solves the whole problem.

 Here's how it works:

-- We come to your home — no hauling anything anywhere.
+- We come to you.
+No hauling anything anywhere.
 We catalog and photograph everything you want to sell.

-- We handle delivery — through our own moving company, Lakeshore Hauling.
+- We handle delivery.
+Through our own moving team.
 No shipping costs for the buyer, no UPS nightmares for you.

 Pros